nyangshawbin/ws_moveit/arm/README.md

 ![microcontroller](https://github.com/nyangshawbin/ws_moveit/blob/master/arm/hardware/servo/images/servo.png)

-Set up rosserial connection between pc and microcontroller.
-And run the following commands to test the connection.
+Following section shows how to establish the rosserial connection between pc and microcontroller.
+Servo should move to show connection has been successfully established.

 First initialize connection between ROS and microcontroller:
 ```